A Federal Direct Parent PLUS Loan is a non-need-based source of loan funds to assist parents of dependent students.

 Parents must have a good credit history and pass a credit check performed by the U.S Department of Education to be eligible for this loan.

 The interest rate for PLUS loans first disbursed between July 1, 2015, and June 30, 2016 is fixed at 6.84%.

 Currently, a loan fee of 4.288% of the loan will be deducted proportionately each time a loan disbursement is made.
 A loan fee of 4.272% of the loan will be deducted proportionately each time a loan disbursement is made for loans with a first disbursement on or after October 1, 2015.

 Your parents may borrow an amount up to the maximum cost of attendance, less all other financial assistance.

 Divorced and Separated Parent Borrowers

 Federal regulations allow both of your parents to apply for separate PLUS loans.
-When both parents apply for PLUS loans, the excess funds must be disbursed to the student.

 Electronic Master Promissory Note (MPN)